jadref/buffer_bci/readme.txt

 An overview of the included directories is: dataAcq -- code for data acquisition, i.e. interfacing to recording hardware, based on the field-trip buffer specification <http://fieldtrip.fcdonders.nl/development/realtime>.
-             Also code for generating and waiting for events via the buffer Also scripts (.bat for windows, .sh for Linux/Mac) for starting the executables dataAcq/buffer -- mex files for MATLAB access to fieldtrip buffer data storage dataAcq/buffer/glnx86 -- linux executable binaries for hardware access
+				 Also scripts (.bat for windows, .sh for Linux/Mac) for starting the executables dataAcq/buffer -- mex files for MATLAB access to fieldtrip buffer data storage dataAcq/buffer/glnx86 -- linux executable binaries for hardware access